Breword/tmux/Formats.md

 a
 ~~~~

-The `q` modifier quotes any special characters:
+The `q` modifier quotes any special characters, typically used if the result is
+being passed as an argument to another command.:

 ~~~~
 $ tmux set @v '()'